claresudbery/clare-wiki-ably/pages/coding/webdev/jekyll/Jekyll-Troubleshooting.md

 ## Ruby Version Stuff

+### Clearer guidance for particular errors and problems

+There's now a [whole separate page for this](/pages/coding/lang/oo/ruby/Ruby-Versioning-And-Gems), which hopefully has clearer advice for how to fix specific versioning problems, but I'm preserving these notes for historical reasons.

 ### When I had problems running jekyll on command line (GitBash, Windows) after installing jekyll using gem install jekyll bundler
 * Updated ruby version in .ruby-version
 * Ran **bundle install**